 While studying for the CISSP, expect to learn things like asset security, security engineering, access management, security assessment and testing, security operations, and more.

-One of the ways to prove your effectiveness in uncovering vulnerabilities and testing existing defenses is to participate in bug bounties.
+If formal certification isn’t what you’re looking for, try participating in bug bounties.
+These are a great way to prove your effectiveness in uncovering vulnerabilities and testing existing defenses.
 Bug bounties help you earn cred as an ethical hacker and assist in shoring up the security of end users, too.

 - National Institute of Standards and Technology (NIST): NIST offers a range of free online cybersecurity learning content.

 - National Initiative for Cybersecurity Careers and Studies (NICCS): NICCS provides training, formal education, and workforce development in cybersecurity.

 - Cybersecurity and Infrastructure Security Agency (CISA): CISA offers training and career pathways for U.S. residents interested in cybersecurity careers.

 - European Union Agency for Cybersecurity (ENISA): check out ENISA’s CyberHEAD database for available cybersecurity courses across Europe.